LeOndaz/biotics/README.md

 # Task for biotics.ai

 - Backend is in progress
-- Frontend is empty now.
+- Frontend is still an empty template.